DorianKue/Dice-Bot/README.md

 - **Creating Characters**: Use the `!roll_char` command to roll stats for a character.
 Example: `!roll_char 4d6`.
 - **Displaying Character Stats**: Use the `!stats` command to display character stats.
 Example: `!stats Bob`.
 - **Removing Character Savefile**: Use the `!rm` command to remove a character savefile.
 Example: `!rm Bob`.
+- **Level up Characters**: Use the !lvl command to add 2 attribute points of your choosing to a character.
+Example: `!lvl Bob`.

 ### Prefix